Hair loss in men

 In most cases male hair loss is caused by hereditary Androgenetic Alopecia, more commonly known as “male pattern baldness”.
 The tendency for male pattern baldness is genetically inherited from either side of the family and begins to develop after puberty.
 The presence of the hormone Dihydrotestosterone (DHT), in a genetically susceptible man, is necessary for male pattern baldness to occur.
 There is no cure.
 Many myths exist regarding hair loss and baldness but it is most definitely not caused by poor circulation, clogged hair follicles, frequent shampooing, the wearing of hats and helmets or the presence of mites.
 Good nutrition can positively affect the quality, but not quantity, of hair.

-The causes of hereditary female pattern hair loss are still being researched.
-Researchers believe that the causes of hereditary hair loss in females may be different from those in males.
+There are many different causes of hair loss in women.
+Female pattern hair loss is still being researched, but the hormone influences in hereditary hair loss in females are suspected to be different from those in males.

-Some of the less common causes of hair loss in women are temporary and treatable.
-These include thyroid disease, iron deficiency, high fever, surgery, “crash diets”, childbirth and certain medications.
+Some of the less common causes of hair loss in women, which are reversible with treatment, include thyroid disease, iron deficiency, high fever, surgery or general anaesthesia, “crash diets”, childbirth and certain medications.